• Skip to primary navigation

 Defrost in the refrigerator, which will take at least 3 hours, then fry as per the recipe instructions.

-The beauty of freezing the chicken like this, is that you can prepare and freeze a large batch of crumbed chicken and then just remove the number of chicken pieces you need from the freezer.
+The beauty of freezing the chicken like this is that you can prepare and freeze a large batch of crumbed chicken and just remove the number of chicken pieces you need from the freezer.

-I wouldn’t freeze the already fried chicken as the breadcrumbs would lose their crispiness once defrosted.
+I wouldn't freeze chicken that has been fried as the breadcrumbs would lose their crispiness once defrosted.

 Storage and reheating